False accusations: Men and boys are presumed guilty

 - Cloquet area woman charged with stabbing her boyfriend.

-- Eau Claire woman stabbed her boyfriend in the leg – and got probation.
+- Eau Claire woman charged with stabbing her boyfriend in the leg.

 - Brooklyn Center woman charged with stabbing her ex-boyfriend in Columbia Heights.